Article

 EXPANDING CLEAN FUELS INFRASTRUCTURE

 Clean transportation is developing nationwide, but is particularly present in California due to both the proliferation of EV charging infrastructure and the availability of EV purchase incentives.
 There is wide agreement that the availability of clean energy infrastructure is required to enable wide-scale EV adoption.
-To further catalyze the rapid expansion of EV charging stations in California, a ZEV infrastructure crediting provision was added to the state’s Low Carbon Fuel Standard (LCFS) in 2018.
+To further catalyze the rapid expansion of EV charging stations in California, a ZEV infrastructure crediting provision was added to the state’s Low Carbon Fuel Standard (LCFS) in 2018 and updated in 2025 to further increase EV charger deployments.

 While most credits generated under the LCFS are related to fuel dispensed, the infrastructure provisions enable entities to generate credits for available fueling capacity instead of actual fueling activity.
 The infrastructure provision covers both Hydrogen Refueling Infrastructure (HRI) and Direct Current (DC) Fast Charging Infrastructure (FCI), also known as Level 3 chargers.

 Fast charging provides the fastest available fill-up, but not every EV model is equipped for it.
-DC fast charging uses three different connector systems: CHAdeMO, CCS Combo, and Tesla Supercharger.
-When installing an EV infrastructure, it is important for station owners to consider the type of charger they offer.
+DC fast charging uses three different connector systems: CHAdeMO (largely being phased out), CCS Combo, and NACS (originally found on Teslas).
+When installing EV infrastructure, it is important for station owners to consider the type of charger they offer.
 In some cases, the amount of possible FCI credits may be limited if only one charger type is available at a site.
 Understanding what variables to consider in an installation project will help your organization maximize its cost savings.

 WHAT ARE INFRASTRUCTURE CREDITS?

 Incentivizing the expansion of charging infrastructure is critical during this early stage of ZEV adoption.
 As fueling activity increases, the number of credits generated under the infrastructure provision decreases, until eventually all of the credit activity is derived from actual fueling.
-Each site has a fueling capacity limit — the maximum is 1,200 kg/day for HRI stations, and between 2,500 kw for FCI stations, where each charger at the FCI station must have a nameplate capacity of between 50 kW and 350 kw.
+Each site has a fueling capacity limit — the maximum is 2,500 kW for stations serving vehicles Class 4 and below and 40MW for stations serving vehicles Class 5 and above.

 ELIGIBILITY AND APPLICATION APPROVAL

 There are limits to the number of facilities that can be approved by California Air Resources Board (CARB).
-As of November, 2021, there were 62 HRI stations and 1,314 FCI stations at a total of 259 sites across California.
-Applications for new stations can be accepted as long as the estimated potential HRI and FCI credits from all approved stations does not exceed 2.5% of LCFS deficits in the prior quarter.
+As of August 15, 2025, 5,875 chargers have been approved for crediting under the FCI provisions at 969 sites across California.
+Applications for new stations can be accepted as long as the estimated potential FCI credits from all approved stations does not exceed 2.5% of LCFS deficits in the prior quarter.
+This potential is evaluated separately for charging stations designed to serve light- and medium-duty vehicles as opposed to those designed to serve heavy-duty vehicles.

-In addition to the global program requirements, individual stations must be publicly accessible 24 hours a day.
+In addition to the general program requirements, public (light- and medium-duty) stations must be publicly accessible 24 hours a day.
 An eligible station cannot have any gates or codes to access, and should not require any special training to be used, and the site must accept major credit and debit cards at the point of sale terminal.
+Shared heavy-duty sites must be open to at least two fleets and meet other location and grant requirements.

 The application and documentation process can be complex and onerous.
-Fuel station owners must report fuel transactions on a quarterly basis to CARB, they must include cost and revenue data in their quarterly reports, and there are additional annual reporting requirements.
+Fuel station owners must report fuel transactions on a quarterly basis to CARB, they must include cost and revenue data in their annual reports, and there are additional annual reporting requirements.
 With so many specific rules, infrastructure crediting can be difficult to navigate.
 Working with an advisor like 3Degrees can help alleviate the administrative burden of program participation while ensuring the highest possible return.
-For more information, please contact us here.